Ismailax/LE-Docx-Converter/README.md

 MAX_UPLOAD_MB=
 ```

+> In production, make sure to set these values according to your deployment environment.

-#### Installation & Run
+#### 🛠️ Installation & Run

-Before running the backend, make sure to pull the Pandoc Docker image:
+Pull the Pandoc Docker image (used for conversion):

 ```bash
 docker pull pandoc/core:latest